dansimpson/chronos/README.md

 Modules
 -------
 * chronos-api - Timeseries processing and storage API
-* chronos-hector - Scalable timeseries storage and retreival with hector and cassandra
 * chronos-jackson - Storing timeseries objects as json
 * chronos-metrics - Storing timeseries as numeric values with some transformation utilities
+* chronos-cassandra - Scalable timeseries storage and retreival with hector and cassandra
+* chronos-redis - Storage with redis
+* chronos-aws - Storage with S3/SimpleDB for archiving

 Contributing
 ------------